2018 – Warsaw

 A piece of the Hotel’s history

 Located on the historical Royal Route and close to Warsaw Old Town, the hotel originally opened on January 1, 1857.
 Designed by Enrico Marconi, it was one of the most luxurious hotels in the Russian Empire.
 It was expanded in 1907 according to the design of the architect Czeslaw Przybylski.
-In 1921, the hotel’s owners, including the Puslowski family, took on partners to form the company Hotel Europejski Spółka Akcyjna (HESA).
+In the beginning of the the years 1920s the company Hotel Europejski Spółka Akcyjna (HESA) was formed by Przeździecki and Czetwertyński families.
+Seweryn Czetwertyński, who was married to Zofia Przeździecka, became the first president of HESA.

 In 1945, after the liberation of Warsaw, the original owners received permission from the government to rebuild the hotel and set up a cafe in the surviving section of the building.
 However, before they could rebuild, the hotel was seized by the government in 1948 as a result of the Bierut Decrees.
 The building was rebuilt from 1949-1951 to designs by Bohdan Pniewski as a military school, with a balustrade added along the top, and a recreation of the ruined sections of the exterior.
 Many surviving interior elements were removed, including the grand staircase and ballrooms, replacing them were dormitories, classrooms and a gymnasium.
 The building served as the Military Political Academy (Akademia Wojskowa Polityczna) from 1951-1954 and then as offices for the Ministry of Transport.
 In 1956 the Polish government decided to return the building to its former use as a hotel.
 From 1956-1957, the empty building was used to house Jewish emigrants from the Soviet Union.